joelhawksley/identity/components/slides.md

 end
 ```

-^ To accept the state and is_draft values.
+^ To instead accept the state and is_draft values.

 ---